-As remote work, learning and teaching continues to grow, many companies who did not need to consider cybersecurity threats, are now are faced with new challenges.
+As remote work, learning and teaching continues to grow, many companies who did not need to consider cybersecurity, are now are faced with new challenges.
 Global cybercrime is growing.
 It is expected to increase over the next few years.
 Companies that got by without major cybersecurity support may need to reconsider.
 Cyberattacks can be devastating for a company’s reputation, not to mention the threat of lost data or compromised information.
-There is nothing more damaging to a company’s reputation than becoming the victim of a cyberattack.
-Trust is hard to win back, and customers will take their business elsewhere to protect their personal information.
+There is nothing more damaging than becoming the victim of a cyberattack.
+Trust is hard to win back.
+Customers will take their business elsewhere to protect personal information.

-If your business is starting the process of working out what kind of cybersecurity needs to be put in place to prevent attacks from increasingly sophisticated threats, never fear.
+If your business is starting the process of working out what kind of cyber security solutions need to be put in place to prevent attacks from increasingly sophisticated threats, don’t fret.
 There are various types of cybersecurity threats.
 But if you know what they are, you can plan to protect yourself and your business.
 Below are some of the latest from 2021.

 Top Cybersecurity Threats For 2021

 1. Cloud Threats

 Perhaps the most common, and the most dangerous security threat to any company is a cloud-based attack.
 The cloud has become the place to store all kinds of information that is sensitive and intended to stay private.
 While this helps with efficiency and cutting costs, it can open any size company up to cyberattack.
 The major issues that expose business up to a cloud attack are cloud app vulnerabilities, incomplete data deletion, and incorrect configurations.
 It is wise to spend a little more on your cloud app support to protect your data.
 This makes sure that access is controlled carefully.
 All it takes is one password that goes astray to become the victim of this kind of attack.